GoogleCloudPlatform/dotnet-docs-samples/cloud-sql/sql-server/README.md

 1. Create a Cloud SQL for SQL Server instance by following these [instructions](https://cloud.google.com/sql/docs/sqlserver/create-instance).
-    Note the connection string, database user, and database password that you create.
+    Note the instance connection name, database user, and database password that you create.

 1. Create a database for your application by following these [instructions](https://cloud.google.com/sql/docs/sqlserver/create-manage-databases).